mythril-forge/vanilla-spells/spells/level-3/glyph-of-warding.md

 ### Explosive Runes
 When triggered, the glyph erupts with magical energy in a 20-foot-radius sphere centered on the glyph.
 The sphere spreads around corners.
-Each creature in the area must make a Dexterity saving throw.
+Each creature in the area must make a Dexterity Saving Throw.
-A creature takes `5d8` acid, cold, fire, lightning, or thunder damage on a failed saving throw (your choice when you create the glyph), or half as much damage on a successful one.
+A creature takes `5d8` acid, cold, fire, lightning, or thunder damage on a failed Saving Throw (your choice when you create the glyph), or half as much damage on a successful one.

 ### Spell Glyph
 You can store a prepared spell of 3rd level or lower in the glyph by casting it as part of creating the glyph.